Border control: Asia

 Internal border controls exist in many parts of Asia.
 For example, travellers visiting minority regions in India and China often require special permits to enter.
-(Note: In India, special permits are required to travel across much of the country's north-east and requirements may vary within a given state.
+(Note: In India, special permits are required to travel across much of the country's north-east, and requirements may vary within a given state.
 Special provisions are occasionally made for individuals from Bhutan or Nepal proceeding to or from their home country.
-Additionally, individuals arriving in the Andaman and Nicobar Islands from elsewhere in India receive passport stamps (see gallery at end of the section), even though only foreigners are typically subject to permit requirements.
+Additionally, individuals arriving in the Andaman and Nicobar Islands from elsewhere in India receive passport stamps (see gallery at the end of the section), even though only foreigners are typically subject to permit requirements.

 Permits issued for minority regions in India include: